Police make arrest after Mason Greenwood accused of violence towards woman

 The force said: “An investigation was launched and following inquiries we can confirm a man in his 20s has since been arrested on suspicion of rape and assault.

-Manchester United have announced that Greenwood will not train or play for the Premier League club until further notice.
+United have announced that the 20-year-old England forward will not train or play for the Premier League club until further notice.

 A statement from United on Sunday afternoon read: “Mason Greenwood will not return to training or play matches until further notice.”